A Danakil Depression tour is a fantastic addition to a trip to Ethiopia, but are you truly ready for it?

 The volcano is active, but not quite as much as it’s been in the past.
 Yet, it remains an impressive sight.
 You need to cover your nose and mouth with a scarf or a mask when while there: the gas and fumes that come out of it are actually toxic!

-After about 30 minutes to one hour, you will walk back to the camp for the night.
+After about 30 minutes to one hour at the crater, you will walk back to the camp for the night.

 Bring a swimsuit, a towel, and a bottle of water to rinse off as there are no facilities other than the springs by the lake.

-After visiting Lake Giulietti, you will drive to Abala, a small town where you will be having dinner and spending the night in a basic guesthouse.
+After visiting Lake Giulietti, you will drive to Abala, a small town where you will have dinner and spend the night in a basic guesthouse.

 You will also see lots of caravans of camels carrying blocks of salt to the nearest market.

-- 6 Days tour Package (Simien Mountains, Lalibela, and Danakil Depression)
+6 Days tour Package (Simien Mountains, Lalibela, and Danakil Depression) – this is a very good tour that also takes you to more incredible places to visit in Ethiopia.

-- 5 Days Axum, Lalibela, Tigray churches and Danakil
+5 Days Axum, Lalibela, Tigray churches and Danakil – another great multi-day tour that goes to the magnificent Tigray churches.

-- Ethiopian Tours To Danakil Depression & North With Omo Valley Tribes 15 Days
+Ethiopian Tours To Danakil Depression & North With Omo Valley Tribes 15 Days – a great option if you’d rather have a tour of the main places to visit in Ethiopia.

 When and how should you book the tour?